grafana/mimir/docs/sources/operators-guide/configuring/reference-configuration-parameters/index.md

   [instance_availability_zone: <string> | default = ""]

   # (advanced) Unregister from the ring upon clean shutdown.
 It can be useful to
-  # disable for rolling restarts with consistent naming in conjunction with
+  # disable for rolling restarts with consistent naming.
-  # -distributor.extend-writes=false.
   # CLI flag: -ingester.ring.unregister-on-shutdown
   [unregister_on_shutdown: <boolean> | default = true]